Skip to main content

 • “The graphics can sometimes be hard on the eyes while reading, especially if they're trying to move at the same time.”

 The music in the game receives mixed reviews, with some players finding it atmospheric and fitting, while others criticize it as bland, low-budget, and poorly integrated with the story.
-High-pitched audio effects have been noted as unpleasant, contributing to a negative overall experience for some users.
-Overall, the soundtrack's quality varies significantly, impacting players' enjoyment of the game.
+High-pitched audio effects have been noted as unpleasant, contributing to an overall negative experience for some users.
+Despite a few positive mentions of the soundtrack's eclectic nature, many feel it fails to elevate the game's low-quality visuals and narrative.

 • “A visual novel with atmospheric scenes and music.”